 Who Should Apply

-• Only full-time or primary faculty (preference will be given to junior faculty) in Pitt Schools of the Health Sciences and the School of Social Work working on a health equity issue with a community-based organization (CBO) to conduct an assessment, an evaluation, or to do necessary groundwork that will lead to larger funding.
-Examples of previously funded projects include a pilot study in partnership with Planned Parenthood on preventing teen dating violence, a workshop in collaboration with the African American Women's Speakers Bureau on adherence and health promotion for African American breast cancer survivors, and Pitt Nursing faculty and students conducting a needs assessment and evaluating the expansion plan for community food pantries.
+• Only full-time or primary faculty (preference will be given to junior faculty) in Pitt Schools of the Health Sciences and the School of Social Work working on a health equity issue with a community-based organization (CBO) (e.g., conduct an assessment, an evaluation, or to do necessary groundwork that will lead to larger funding).
+Examples of previously funded projects include a pilot study in partnership with Planned Parenthood on preventing teen dating violence, a workshop in collaboration with the African American Women's Speakers Bureau on adherence and health promotion for African American breast cancer survivors, Pitt Nursing faculty and students conducting a needs assessment and evaluating the expansion plan for community food pantries, and Epidemiology Professor collaborating with Pittsburgh Black Breastfeeding Circle to explore the breastfeeding challenges of African American women.

 • The application must be initiated and completed by a faculty member in one of Pitt's Schools of the Health Sciences or the School of Social Work